 Read more: EU SME Support

-• The planning project will aim to implement activities that have potential to strengthen a competitive proposal with Swedish participation in an international call for proposals.
+• The planning project shall aim to implement activities that have potential to strengthen a competitive proposal with Swedish participation in an international call for proposals.
 An international call for proposals means that applications are assessed in international competition and by an external, international assessment group.

 Approved project activities within the framework of this the call for proposals are, for example: